-Sometimes these outcasts wear a piece of seal, otter, or guanaco skin upon their backs; and perhaps the skin of a penguin, or some such covering, is used in front; but often nothing is worn except a scrap of hide, which is tied to their waist.
+Sometimes these outcasts wear a piece of seal, otter, or guanaico skin upon their backs; and perhaps the skin of a penguin, or some such covering, is used in front; but often nothing is worn except a scrap of hide, which is tied to their waist.
 Even this is only for a pocket in which they may carry pebbles for their slings.

-Passing so much time in low wigwams, or cramped in small canoes, injures their limbs and movements.
-In height they vary from four feet ten to five feet six inches; yet the size of their bodies equals that of our largest men.
-Of course they look clumsy and ill-proportioned.
-Women usually wear more covering, perhaps a whole skin of a seal.
-The women comb their hair with the jaw of a porpoise.
-Both sexes oil themselves, or rub their bodies with grease.
-They paint, or rather daub their faces and bodies with red, white, or black.
+Passing so much time in fow vigcums, or crauped in small canoes, niques their limbs and movements.
+In beight they say from four feet ten to five feet six inches; yet the size of their louise equals that of our largest men.
+Of coinse they look clumy and ill-proportioned.
+Women usually wear more covering, perhaps a whole six in of a real.
+The women comb their hair with perhaps a whole six in of a real.
+The women comb their hair with buffer with greate.
+They paint, or rather doub their faces and bodies with expl. white, or black.

-Perhaps Freycinet, and those with him, saw some of these people painted black, as Bory St. Vincent quotes their authority for the natives of Tierra del Fnego being black, like the natives of Van Diemen's Land.-See article "Homme" in the Dictionnaire Classique.
+Perhaps Freecinet, and those with him, saw some of these people painted black, as Bory St. Vincent quotes their authority for the natives of Tierra del Fuego being black, like the natives of Van Diemen's Laud.-See article "Homme" in the Dictionnaire Classique.